-Congratulations to all the students who participated in the competition, and to the top three teams listed below!
+Congratulations to all the students who participated in the competition, to all site winning teams, and to the top three teams listed below!
 This is an outstanding accomplishment!

 Congratulations to Villanova University College of Liberal Arts & Sciences for producing the 2019 NASPAA-Batten Simulation Competition Champions!

 THE UNITED NATIONS UNIVERSITY — MERIT & THE SCHOOL OF PUBLIC POLICY AT CENTRAL EUROPEAN UNIVERSITY (BUDAPEST, HUNGARY) COMPETITION SITE